markoa/website/src/content/signals/dont-guessbuild.md

 - "What if someone needs to..."
 - "We should make this flexible enough to handle..."

 So we stop there to build confidently for the known needs, ship that solution, and move on to another area of our product.
-We return to expand our solution when it has simmered long enough to have new evidence emerge that clearly indicates what we should build next.
+The new solution needs to simmer long enough to have new evidence emerge that clearly indicates what we should build next.

 ### An example